Search for missing Titanic sub focuses on area where sounds detected | Law-Order

 Search for missing Titanic sub focuses on area where sounds detected

-With estimates suggesting the air supply on board the submersible could run out by Thursday morning, an international coalition of rescue teams has swept a vast expanse of the ocean for signs of the Titan, which disappeared on Sunday while taking five people deep into the ocean to visit the century-old wreck as part of a tourist expedition.
-The U.S. Coast Guard said remotely operated vehicle (ROV) searches were deployed in the area where Canadian aircraft recorded the noises using sonar buoys on Tuesday and Wednesday.
+With estimates suggesting the air supply on board the submersible could run out by Thursday morning, an international coalition of rescue teams has swept a vast expanse of the ocean for the Titan, which disappeared on Sunday while taking five people deep into the ocean to visit the century-old wreck as part of a tourist expedition.
+The U.S. Coast Guard said remotely operated vehicle (ROV) searches were deployed in the area where Canadian aircraft recorded the noises using sonar buoys on Tuesday and Wednesday but have not found any sign of the Titan yet.

-The U.S. Coast Guard said remotely operated vehicle (ROV) searches were deployed in the area where Canadian aircraft recorded the noises using sonar buoys on Tuesday and Wednesday.
+The U.S. Coast Guard said remotely operated vehicle (ROV) searches were deployed in the area where Canadian aircraft recorded the noises using sonar buoys on Tuesday and Wednesday but have not found any sign of the Titan yet.
 Coast Guard Captain Jamie Frederick said at a press conference that analysis of the noises has been "inconclusive."

-"We don't know what they are, to be frank with you," he said.
-"We're searching in the area where the noises were detected."
+"When you're in the middle of a search-and-rescue case, you always have hope," he said.
+"With respect to the noises specifically, we don't know what they are, to be frank with you."
 Even if the submersible is located, retrieving it presents huge logistical challenges, given the extreme conditions miles below the surface.

 The submersible had 96 hours of air, according to the company's specifications, which would mean the oxygen could run out by Thursday morning.
 But experts say the air supply depends on a range of factors, including whether the submersible remains intact and still has power.
 The wreck of the British ocean liner, which sank when it hit an iceberg on its maiden voyage in 1912, lies on the seabed at a depth of about 12,500 feet (3,810 meters).
 It is about 900 miles (1,450 km) east of Cape Cod, Massachusetts, and 400 miles south of St. John's, Newfoundland.